vaadin/charts/assembly/README.txt

 Using Vaadin Charts Add-on does not require a separate Highcharts JS license purchase.

-Please note that;
+Please note that:
-- A valid Highcharts JS license does not entitle you to use Vaadin Charts Add-on under the terms of CVALv2.
+- A valid Highcharts JS license does not entitle you to use Vaadin Charts Add-on under the terms of CVALv3.
-- The Vaadin Charts Add-on (CVALv2) license does not entitle you to use the Highcharts JS product in other ways than through the Vaadin Charts Add-on API.
+- The Vaadin Charts Add-on (CVALv3) license does not entitle you to use the Highcharts JS product in other ways than through the Vaadin Charts Add-on API.

 Vaadin Charts also requires Gson library licensed under liberal Apache 2 license.